KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_1_setup.md

 4. Download and install [Postman](https://www.getpostman.com/apps).
 Select the Download button in the section for your Operating System (Mac or Windows).

   {% hint style='danger' %}
-**Cloud9 users:** instead of downloading Postman you'll use a different command that we'll specify when needed.
+**CodeAnywhere users** instead of downloading Postman you'll use a different command that we'll specify when needed.
   {% endhint %}

 ## package.json